 Toddler days can be filled with lots of ups and downs and each day can bring something new and different.
 They are learning and growing and each day can present a new set of highs and lows.
-What was once a peaceful bedtime routine can over time, turn into a 2-hour process filled with all sorts of random requests.
+What was once a peaceful bedtime routine can over time, turn into a 2-hour process filled with all sorts of random requests?
 “I want another drink”, “Can I have another hug”, and “this stuffed animal needs to be here and not there”.
 There is no one with a longer to-do list than a toddler at bedtime!
+That’s why we are covering tips to reduce toddler bedtime struggles.

 Here are some of the common complaints I hear from families-